 The Freddie Mac survey does give the general public some information as to the trend of mortgage rates from week to week, but as we already established, their data is compiled over several days, making a lot of the data inaccurate by the time the rate average is broadcast to the general public.
-On many occasions, I have heard the news on the radio saying that rates fell this week according to the Freddie Mac survey, when in fact they were actually higher than at the start of the week.
+On many occasions, the news report on the survey is opposite of the real market.

-Decoded: This actually means that rates fell from around 4% to still around 4%.
-3.95% is still essentially 4% and 4.02% is still 4%.
+Decoded: This actually means that rates fell from around 5% to still around 5%.
+5.07% is still essentially 5% as it translates to a quoted rate.
 The news leads everyone to think rates really fell, but in fact, they did not really move at all.

 ****My credit union or online lender is offering a lower rate – This is something that we hear all the time.
 At the time that we hear this, we likely have already provided the customer with a fully itemized mortgage estimate based on their loan option preferences.
 The customer in many cases may have found some mortgage rates listed online for a program with a similar name and then they assume that the lower rates online are what they should qualify for.
 Then, we take the time to explain why comparing our estimate to those online rates is not an apples to apples comparison.

-Recently, a customer said that he was going to switch to an online lender who quoted him a lower rate of 3.875% vs. our rate of 4.125%.
-What he failed to mention or realize is that this rate that he was quoted was not all it was cracked up to be.
+****Recently, a customer said that he was going to switch to an online lender who quoted him a lower rate of 4.875% vs. our rate of 5%.
+What he failed to realize is that this rate that he was quoted was not all it was cracked up to be.
 When he was directed by us to click on the list of assumptions associated with this quote, he found out that the quote was based on 25% down, a 740 credit score and paying 2.25 points at closing.
 In fact, he was actually trying to obtain a loan with 20% down, he had a 739 credit score and we were not charging him any points.
-Before we saved him, he was about to pay thousands of dollars more just to save around $30/month, which would take close to 10 years to break even on.
+Before we saved him, he was about to pay thousands of dollars more just to save around $30/month.

 These examples are very common, but they can be avoided.
 When you are rate shopping or comparing lenders, just be sure that you are comparing apples to apples.
 At any given time a comparison of rates could be .125% different depending on when each estimate was prepared, but if one rate quote is much lower, there is likely something else going on that has not been disclosed yet and buyer beware.

 I hope you found this information to be useful.
-Please add comments or questions or you can contact us directly for additional clarification on these subjects at 240-670-5090 or firstname.lastname@example.org
+Please add comments or questions or you can contact us directly for additional clarification on these subjects.